Routine call nets four suspects, narcotics - Claiborne Progress

 Routine call nets four suspects, narcotics

 A routine call from managers of the Imperial Inn Motel in Tazewell netted four suspects and a load of narcotics, drug paraphernalia and other items.
 Tazewell Police Sgt.
-Steven Murphy was dispatched on July 2 to investigate the matter.
+Steven Murphy was dispatched on July 2 to investigate why a motel guest had not yet checked out of the room.

 Elphida Sweet was charged with possession of methamphetamine and a schedule V drugs for resale and possession of drug paraphernalia.